manelmontilla/wruster/README.md

 Wruster is a experimental web server.

-Even though it´s a fully functional web server is intended to experiment and no to be used in production.
+Even though it´s a fully functional web server it's intended to experiment and not to be used in production.

 ## Status